-Here's what distinguishes smart internal tools from traditional internal tools:
+Here's the difference between smart internal tools and traditional internal tools:

-• Predictive insights instead of reactive reporting: Traditional dashboards show what happened.
-Smart tools predict what's likely to happen next and suggest actions to take.
-Or it could predict which customers are at risk of churning based on support interaction patterns and proactively alert account managers.
+- Predictive insights instead of reactive reporting: Traditional dashboards show what happened.
+Smart tools predict what's likely to happen next and suggest actions.
+For example, they can flag customers at risk of churning based on support interaction patterns and proactively alert account managers.

 Why old approaches are falling short